teamdatatonic/gen-ai-hackathon/langchain-tech-stack-hackathon/README.md

 poetry run langchain serve
 ```

+- We want to close our initial terminal in order to close the first virtual environment from step 2, to then enable and activate the API Poetry environment for serving.

-6. Visit http://127.0.0.1:8000/vertex-ai-search/playground/ in your web browser and play with your chain.
+6. Visit http://127.0.0.1:8000/vertex-ai-search/playground/ in your web browser and play with the chain.

 7. Open LangSmith (https://smith.langchain.com/) and visit the project page.
 View one of your traces (created when you tested the playground demo) and use it to create a dataset (name it `vertex-ai-search-dataset`).